 Growing garlic is more on the difficult side of gardening.
 If it won’t grow in your area, then grow garlic chives instead.
 They have a great garlic flavor and their bright green stems give a pop of color in your sauce.
 The best part is that they can grow on the edge of the container very easily.

 Make sure your lasagna garden is receiving at least six hours of sunlight a day.
-If needed, pull into in the shade if you have overly hot summers.
-I often will put my container gardens on wheels so I can roll them around the garden based on where the sun is at that part of the year.
+If needed, pull your container into the shade if you have overly hot summers.
+I will often put my container gardens on planter wheels so I can roll them around the garden based on where the sun is at that part of the year.

 Enjoy your lasagna garden and happy container gardening!